theLongLab/CATE/README.md

 #### How to INSTALL

-CATE can be used via an on-device executable and also has the ability to run via Goole Colab.
+CATE can be used via an **on-device** executable and also has the ability to run via **Google Colab**.

-For the Google Colab notebook please follow the link to [CATE on Colab](https://colab.research.google.com/drive/1p8I2umE1U2gEB95eKwg0-fdtOLbgR13-?usp=sharing).
+For the **Google Colab** notebook please follow the link to [CATE on Colab](https://colab.research.google.com/drive/1p8I2umE1U2gEB95eKwg0-fdtOLbgR13-?usp=sharing).

-Else, if you want to install CATE on device you may have to compile the code using an nvcc compiler.
+Else, if you want to install CATE **on-device** you may have to compile the code using an nvcc compiler.
 If so execute the following on the terminal:

 Download the repository:
 ````